hadara/punnsilm/README.md

  - bufsize: how large should the buffer be.
 By default system default is used.
 0 disabled buffering, 1 sets line based buffering and larger positive numbers set buffer size in bytes.
  - append_newline: append newline to the messages before writing

+### http_output
+Sends message out over HTTP connection.

+The following configuration options are available for this node:
+  - *uri*: URI of the output
+  - method: HTTP method to use.
+The default is POST
+  - basicauth: tuple holding username and password for basicauth
+  - method: either formencode or json The default is formencode

 ### statsd_output
 Sends messages to the Statsd server over UDP.